NoahCHuber/noahchuber.github.io/LVMSH.md

 **While the focus is on command-line interaction, these UI elements are part of the setup:**

-- **VM Interface: VirtualBox “New Machine” creation and ISO import UI.**
+- **VM Interface:** VirtualBox “New Machine” creation and ISO import UI.

-- **Ubuntu Desktop: After installation, change the background image via Settings > Appearance.**
+- **Ubuntu Desktop:** After installation, change the background image via Settings > Appearance.

-- **Terminal Pinning: Right-click Terminal and select “Pin to Dash.”**
+- **Terminal Pinning:** Right-click Terminal and select “Pin to Dash.”

-- **Running Terminal Commands Using Bash: Follow the rest of the walkthrough guide and run bash commands in the terminal.**
+- **Running Terminal Commands Using Bash:** Follow the rest of the walkthrough guide and run bash in the terminal.

 ## Video Demonstration